- Apply to Take the Exam

 - Pre-Check Desk

 Upon arriving on the 5th floor, you’ll first check in at the pre-check desk.
-There, ABPMR staff will verify the date and time of your examination on the admission card and collect any prohibited items you may have brought with you.
+There, ABPMR staff will verify the date and time of your examination on the Schedule Notice and collect any prohibited items you may have brought with you.
 You will be able to store personal items if you have not already secured them prior to arriving at the exam site.

 Health-related items such as eyeglasses and hearing aids are allowed in the examination room but may be inspected during the check-in process.